 "Is CEO Pay Really Inefficient?
 A Survey of New Optimal Contracting Theories", with Alex Edmans (2009), European Financial Management, 15(3), p.
 486-496.

 "Limits of Arbitrage: Theory and Evidence from the Mortgage-Backed Securities Market", with Arvind Krishnamurthy and Olivier Vigneron, Journal of Finance, vol. 62(2), April 2007, p.
-557-595, Technical Appendix.
+557-595, Online Appendix.

 "Institutional Investors and Stock Market Volatility", with Parameswaran Gopikrishnan, Vasiliki Plerou and H. Eugene Stanley, Quarterly Journal of Economics, 121 (2), May 2006, p.
 461-504.